mkginfo/movie-app/README.md

 ## Development server

+Install yarn package manager

+> npm install -g yarn@latest

+> yarn install

-Run `ng serve` for a dev server.
+Run `yarn start for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Build

-Run `ng build` to build the project.
+Run `yarn build-prod` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

+> yarn install -g angular-cli-ghpages

+> yarn build-deploy

 ## Running unit tests